 So just choose the US and UK shares with the highest dividend yields, right?

-Here are the current top UK dividend stocks on the FTSE 100.
+Here are the current top UK dividend stocks from the UK's biggest companies.
 But, and it’s a big but, which ones will actually manage to pay that dividend?
 And which ones can pay it year in, year out?

 That high number can be misleading.
 To understand why let’s look at exactly what a dividend yield tells us.